ietf-wg-cellar/ebml-specification/specification.markdown

 The numbers 0x1FFFFF and 0x200000 are RESERVED.

 Four-octet Element IDs are numbers between 0x101FFFFF and 0x1FFFFFFE.
 Four-octet Element IDs are somewhat special in that they are useful for resynchronizing to major structures in the event of data corruption or loss.
 As such four-octet Element IDs are split into two categories.
-Four-octet Element IDs whose lower three octets (as encoded) would make printable 7-bit ASCII values (0x20 to 0x7F) MUST be allocated by the "Specification Required" policy.
+Four-octet Element IDs whose lower three octets (as encoded) would make printable 7-bit ASCII values (0x20 to 0x7E, inclusive) MUST be allocated by the "Specification Required" policy.
 Sequential allocation of values is not required: specifications SHOULD include a specific request, and are encouraged to do early allocations.

 To be clear about the above category: four-octet Element IDs always start with hex 0x10 to 0x1F, and that octet may be chosen so that the entire number has some desirable property, such as a specific CRC.
 The other three octets, when ALL having values between 0x21 (33, ASCII !) and 0x7E (126, ASCII ~), fall into this category.